MrGreen-ie/COSC-4P02-Group-11/documentation/backend.md

    - Scheduling
    - AI requests

-3. **Integrate OpenAI API** for summarization and content generation.
+3. **Integrate Gemini API** for summarization and content generation.

 4. **Database models** for:
    - Users with secure password handling